If you travel to Switzerland while pregnant

 If you or your family members are residing in a State that has opted for the reimbursement of care on a lump-sum, the competent institution to issue the prior authorization will be the health insurance fund of your place of residence as that is the fund that will cover the cost of your scheduled care.

-Coverage of transportation expenses:
+Coverage of transportation expenses

 When the medical service processes an application for prior authorization of scheduled care, it must also process any request for coverage of related transportation expenses at the same time, using the criteria set forth by French regulations (submission of an application for prior authorization valid as a medical prescription).